Chester F.C.: Current squad

+Out on loan

 International appearances

 The following table shows players who have received an international cap while playing for the club (including substitutions) arranged alphabetically by nation in descending order:

-Most league appearances and goals

-The following table shows players who have made 50 league appearances or more for the club (including substitutions) and players who have scored 25 league goals or more for the club (including penalties) in descending order:
+Chester FC 'Team of the Decade'

+Chester fans were asked for a vote for their team of the decade (2010-2019) strongest squad.
+A starting XI as well as seven subs were asked to be voted for.